lidokogi/lidokogi/README.md

 - 👋 Hi, I’m Lucille
-- 👀 I’m interested in big data technologies, AI and machine learning advancements, and DEI efforts to diversify the tech world
+- 👀 I’m interested in big data technologies, AI and machine learning advancements, as well as DEI efforts to diversify the tech world!
 - 🌱 I’m currently majoring in data science
 - 💞️ I’m looking to collaborate on projects that can increase my experience in areas relating to data science
-- 📫 reach out via my email lidokogi@uwo.ca or my linkedIn page which is in my bio
+- 📫 Reach out via my email lidokogi@uwo.ca or my linkedIn page which is in my bio
 - 😄 Pronouns: she/her

 <!---